 Sites of predilection for borrelial pseudolymphoma include the earlobe, the nipple, the areola, the nose, and the scrotum (sites of low skin temperature).

-Patients with T-cell pattern pseudolymphoma typically present with broad, erythematous patches and/or plaques, as shown in the image below.
+Patients with T-cell pattern pseudolymphoma typically present with broad, erythematous patches and/or plaques.
 Pseudolymphomatous actinic reticuloid affects sun-exposed areas.
 Lymphomatoid contact dermatitis demonstrates lesions in areas where the inciting agent has come in contact with the skin.